gbmhunter/blog/content/mathematics/geometry/triangles/_index.md

 **The law of cosines is useful for solving the sides and angles of a triangle when all three sides are known, or two sides and their included angle are known.** If you know two angles and a side, or two sides and an angle other than the included angle, use the [law of sines](#law-of-sines) instead.

-Here is the Law of Cosines equation rearranged for all sides and angles:
+Here is the Law of Cosines equation rearranged for all sides and angles[^wikipedia-law-of-cosines]:

 <p>\begin{align}
 a &= b\cos C \pm \sqrt{c^2 - b^2 \sin^2 C} \\
+\label{law-of-cosines-solve-for-b}
 b &= a\cos C \pm \sqrt{c^2 - a^2 \sin^2 C} \\
 c &= \sqrt{a^2 + b^2 - 2ab\cos{C}} \\
 C &= \cos^{-1}\left( \frac{a^2 + b^2 - c^2}{2ab} \right) \\